vitaly-t/nonnychat/README.md

 ## Demo Usage

-1. Type a 'username' into the text field.
+1. Type a 'username' and 'room' (any values) into the login fields
 1. Click 'Join' button.
-1. Click 'Increment!' button to increase the digit by 1 (it'll be blank at first).
-1. Open a second browser and join as a user.
-1. Click 'Increment!' button there.
-1. Note what happens as you click the buttons in each.
+1. Now type messages and click Send to see them log to the gray area
+1. Anyone else who enters using the same 'room' value will see those in their log too

+No database storage is used.
+These messages are simply broadcast out through websockets and then discarded.
+So this is a real-time-updated anonymous non-stored chat between people who use the same room and any name they choose.
+"Room" is also arbitrary.
+It basically just sends a message out to any connected client that has chosen the same room value.